 Ducati released three distinct motorcycles in the Panigale V4 range.
 They have the Panigale V4 base model, the Panigale V4 S model with higher-spec Öhlins suspension and Marchesini wheels, and the V4R, with a race-spec engine that produces even more power.

 Nonetheless, the maintenance schedule for all Panigale V4 motorcycles is the same.
-So this maintenance guide applies to these models:
+So this maintenance guide applies to the 2018, 2019.
+2020, and 2021 (and future) Ducati panigale V4 models.

 It also is the same as the models with other decals, like the Panigale V4 S Corse.

-The whole Panigale V4 line has chain driven cams for the “Desmosedici Stradale V4” engine, Ducati’s own name for their four-valve-per-cylinder V4 engine that’s tuned for road usage.
+The whole Panigale V4 line has chain-driven cams for the “Desmosedici Stradale V4” engine, which is Ducati’s own name for their four-valve-per-cylinder V4 engine that’s tuned for road usage.
 Apart from the short run in 2007-08 of the Ducati Desmosedici RR, this is the first time Ducati has had a V4 engine in a road-going motorcycle.

 Another maintenance-specific fact is that the Panigale V4 has a self-bleeding clutch.
 One less maintenance task for you!